microsoft/CDM/README.md

-# Common Data Model (CDM) Schema
+# Common Data Model Schema

 The Common Data Model is a declarative specification, and definition of standard entities that represent commonly used concepts and activities across business and productivity applications, and is being extended to observational and analytical data as well.
-CDM provides well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact, Lead, Opportunity, and Product, as well as interactions with vendors, workers, and customers, such as activities and service level agreements.
-Anyone can build on and extend CDM definitions to capture additional business-specific ideas.
+Common Data Model provides a well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact, Lead, Opportunity, and Product, as well as interactions with vendors, workers, and customers, such as activities and service level agreements.
+Anyone can build on and extend Common Data Model definitions to capture additional business-specific ideas.

 <pre>
 <img src="docs/blank.png"/>  <a href="https://microsoft.github.io/CDM/SchemaViz.html?initialManifest=manifests/dynamicsCRM.manifest.cdm.json&simpleChrome=true"> <img src="docs/dyn-static.PNG"/> </a>